Naval Hospital Bremerton Urgent Care Clinic Transition Oct. 21, 2024

 Per TRICARE policy, active-duty patients will need a referral to be seen at any network Urgent Care Clinic, which can be requested through the Nurse Advice Line, 1-800-874-2273, option 1.

-Retirees and dependents under any TRICARE plan can use a TRICARE-authorized UCC for non-emergency injury/illness (Official Navy graphic by Mass Communication Specialist 2nd Class Jennifer Benedict, NHB/NMRTC Bremerton public affairs).
+Retirees and dependents under any TRICARE plan can use a TRICARE-authorized UCC for non-emergency injury/illness.

+NHB/NMRTC Bremerton’s goal is to ensure staff are best aligned in all clinics to reduce the impact this change will have on the eligible patient population.
+The new hours were selected after carefully reviewing when patients were most often seen in the clinic to reduce the impact of the proposed change.

+For those patients in need of urgent care outside of our new 8 a.m. to 4 p.m. window, they can contact our Military Health System Nurse Advice Line at 1-800-874-2273 (TRICARE), Option 1 to effectively coordinate a visit to a TRICARE-network UCC.
+For either direct chat or video:

 |Date Taken: